C4Q/AC3.2-SystemDesign/README.md

 # System Design

+## Introduction
 The basic system design interview problem is an open ended conversational exercise where the interviewee is given a complex system to design based on a simple and/or vague prompt.
 Often this comes in the form of a cloning a known service, e.g.: Describe how you would build Instagram, or Twitter.
 While the nature of it is more open ended than an algorithm problem, your systematic approach to the problem is what is being judged.

 Generally speaking it’s a backend-ish type problem and therefore as a candidate for an entry-level iOS position you might not be asked a system design question.
 However, you might.
 Or, if this type of question is posed of you it would focus on the structure of the app alone, or only as far as the app can “see” of the rest of the system, namely the APIs it would need to function.

+### Why System Design?

+Apart from the two flavors of interview question mentioned above you might actually want to design a system, either as a member of a team or on a personal project. http://highscalability.com/start-here/

-## Client/Server Architecture
+## Client-Server Architecture

+Since the majority of systems are partially or wholly client-server based, let's be sure we define it.

 <details>
   <summary>What is client/server architecture?</summary>
-It's a pattern used to share work between a centralized and usually more powerful system and a number of
+It's a pattern used to share data and processing between a centralized and usually more powerful system and a number of other devices.
 </details>

 <details>
 <summary>Who is the client?</summary>
-iPhone
+Computers, phones: in short the app.
 </details>

 <details>
 <summary>Who is the server?</summary>
-Server(s) on the Internet.
+The server is the centralized resource on the Internet.
+In the literal sense it is a computer but more broadly it's any arrangement of computers, routers, switches that the client communicates with.
 </details>

 <details>
 <summary>How do they communicate?</summary>
-Almost always the HTTP protocol
+Almost always the HTTP protocol.
+By API endpoint is how we've connected our apps to servers.
 </details>

-Draw the high level architecture

-Justify your ideas

-"system design questions will also most likely be weakly defined.”

-The very first thing you should do with any system design question is to clarify the system's constraints and to identify what use cases the system needs to satisfy.
+> This lesson lifted heavily from https://www.hiredintech.com/classrooms/system-design/lesson/72 and its links.
+> A deep dive into these would yield rewards both in interviews and in practice.

 ## Draw diagrams whenever possible